assigneddikshya/oretes-coding-questions/24/dagster_project/README_for_dagster.md

 Dagster setup
 ---------------
 1. Create a virtual environment using "python -m venv venv_name"; activate it using "venv_name\Scripts\activate.bat" in the same directory.
 2. Install the packages listed in requirements.txt in the venv.
-You are set for a dagster pipeline project.
+Run "pip install dagster dagit requests" You are set for a dagster pipeline project.

 Dagster pipelines